cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <a href="#postgresql-cnpg-io-v1-SnapshotOwnerReference"><i>SnapshotOwnerReference</i></a>
 </td>
 <td>
-   <p>SnapshotOwnerReference indicates the type of owner reference the snapshot should have. .</p>
+   <p>SnapshotOwnerReference indicates the type of owner reference the snapshot should have</p>
 </td>
 </tr>
 </tbody>